 Ask multiple nutrition experts about a ‘best diet’ and you’ll get different recommendations, all claiming to be the most effective, along with compelling reasons and maybe some evidence supporting their position.
 Paleo, ketogenic, no fat, high fat, low carb, blood type, high protein, Atkins, the Zone, South Beach, etc. The list goes on.

-Studies confirm our population doesn’t consume a truly health-promoting diet, in spite of what most think as ‘balanced’.
+Hundreds of human studies confirm our population doesn’t consume a truly health-promoting diet, in spite of what most of us think as ‘balanced’.
 It’s not that we don’t have the information.
 There’s no shortage of scientific studies and data on nutrition and health.
-Insulin resistance, trans fats, acrylamide, cellular inflammation, high cortisol, membrane integrity, brain and nerve regeneration, mitochondrial biogenesis (cell energy and ATP production), thermogenics (fat-burning), and genetics are just some areas advancing the diet and nutrition landscape.
+Insulin resistance, trans fats, acrylamide, oxidative stress, cellular inflammation, high cortisol, membrane integrity, brain and nerve regeneration, mitochondrial biogenesis (cell energy and ATP production), thermogenics (fat-burning), and genetics are just some areas advancing the diet and nutrition landscape.
 So although there’s an avalanche of newly discovered information that has contributed to our understanding of health, fundamental questions remain for the average person: what should I eat, and what’s an ideal diet?

 To answer this, let’s define the qualities and effects of a health-promoting diet, or what I call Food for a Healthy Life.
 It should be high in naturally-occurring vitamins, minerals, antioxidants, flavonoids, fiber, enzymes, and structured/hydrating water.
-It should have a favorable healthy fat profile, be easily digested, minimally processed (if anyl), have a limited adverse effect on the planet ecosystem, and be sustainable for future generations.
+It should be low in fat and oils yet have a favorable healthy fat profile, be easily digested, minimally processed (if any), have a limited adverse effect on the planet ecosystem, and be sustainable for future generations.
 It should naturally detoxify our cells of waste and environmental toxins, reduce inflammation, support cell energy production, support endocrine balance, and be alkaline in nature.
 In short, it should reduce the risk of all chronic diseases and extend our longevity.
 Is there a diet that checks all these boxes?
 Yes.
-It’s simpler than you might think, andit’s not some trendy diet fad that will be soon forgotten.
+It’s simpler than you might think, and it’s not some trendy diet fad that will be soon forgotten.
 The best news is it’s backed by decades of solid scientific evidence.

 *This information has not been evaluated by the FDA and is not meant to diagnose, treat, cure, or prevent any disease or condition.
 If you have questions, concerns, or a medical condition, see your physician.